DSC-Capstone/dsc-capstone.github.io/student/quarter-1-syllabus.md

    domain is made via replicating a specified result in a your domain of inquiry ("discussion").

-The replication of the domain result in (2) will use the best practices learned in (1).
+The Q1 Project will result in (2) will use the best practices learned in (1).
 This work then serves as a foundation for project proposals due at the end of the quarter.
 The projects will be worked on, in groups, in the second quarter.
 While the methodology